Social Media Influencer & Fighter

 Garrett: You know what else is interesting?
 It also forms relationships.

-Garrett: And it’s almost like you have this as an extension of yourself.
+Chaz: Yeah.
+But your social media is out there talking.
+Yeah.
+And it’s almost like you have this as an extension of yourself.
 And I wonder if like pornography destroys some relationships.
-It can destroy some relationships, and also it forms unhealthy relationships.
+It can destroy some relationships and also it forms unhealthy relationships.

 Chaz: Yeah.
-I mean like if you think about it, it is a form of relationship.
+It is a form of relationship.
 You’re relating to something but it’s not human.
-Like,

-Garrett: And you know, they’ve actually done studies on this where they put a like, I think it’s like an FMRI machine.
-Like they hook your brain up and then they’ll show someone an image, like an explicit image of pornography and the part of the brain that lights up isn’t in this study, isn’t the part that lights up with like human interaction.
-It’s the parts that light, lights up when you engage with, um, an object.
+Garrett: And you know, they’ve actually done studies on this where they put a like, I think it’s like an an f MRI machine.
+Like they hook your brain up and then they’ll show someone an image, like an explicit image of pornography and the part of the brain that lights up in this study, isn’t the part that lights up with like human interaction.
+It’s the parts that light lights up when you engage with, um, an object.

-Garrett: And you know what’s interesting is like you start to compare, like when you’re talking about romantic relationships in sexuality and healthy sexuality.
+Garrett: And you know what’s interesting is like you start to compare, like when you’re talking about romantic relationships and sexuality and healthy sexuality.

-Chaz: But the, but the object is an image of a person, therefore it’s distorting your image of people
+Chaz: You start to associate objects with pleasure.
+But the object is an image of a person, therefore it’s distorting your, your about people.